 I acknowledge that this Safety Plan has been shared with staff both through email and will be made available as a shared document.
 Staff can either provide a signature or email confirmation that they have received, read and understood the contents of the plan.

-Faculty of Arts
+Faculty of Arts Date

-Date

-Name

-Title
+Name Title

-Unit or Department
+Unit or Department Arts Academic Advising

-Date
+Date 13-April-2021

-Name
+Name Susanne Goodison

-Title [Department Head or Director]
+Title Director

 Appendix A: Faculty of Arts Unit and Building List